fbpx

 As a cancer survivor and member of a rural community, I had to experience the limitations and difficulties of treatment, along with the financial, emotional and physical impact of the cancer journey.
 As a former guest at Sorrentino’s Compassion House, I know how essential the services provided by Compassion House Foundation are.
 Running a cancer support group in a rural community reinforces my belief of the valuable work Compassion House Foundation provides by not only helping women find a safe place, but also resources to tackle the challenges of the cancer journey.
 I am excited and humbled to join as a board member.
 Because of my connection to a cancer support group in a rural community, I bring the ground-level perspective and will be a voice for women who are benefiting from the provided services and resources.

-Support Women Battling Cancer
+Support Women Facing Cancer